anthonyjdella/personal-website/anthonyjdella/content/blog/how-to-add-search-to-your-hugo-static-site.md

 ## Set up Algolia

-Now, you can head over to the ALgolia interface to create a New Application (using the free plan).
+Now, you can head over to the Algolia interface to create a New Application (using the free plan).
 Then, within that New Application, create a New Index.

 You'll have to jot down the Application ID, API key, and Index Name.